gruntjs/grunt-docs/Configuring-tasks.md

-This guide explains how to configure tasks for your project using a Gruntfile.
-If you don't know what a Gruntfile is, please read the [[Getting Started]] guide and check out a [[Sample Gruntfile]].
+This guide explains how to configure tasks for your project using a `Gruntfile`.
+If you don't know what a `Gruntfile` is, please read the [[Getting Started]] guide and check out a [[Sample Gruntfile]].

 ## Grunt Configuration
-Task configuration is specified in your Gruntfile via the `grunt.initConfig` method.
+Task configuration is specified in your `Gruntfile` via the `grunt.initConfig` method.
 This configuration will mostly be under task-named properties, but may contain any arbitrary data.
 As long as properties don't conflict with properties your tasks require, they will be otherwise ignored.

 Also, because this is JavaScript, you're not limited to JSON; you may use any valid JavaScript here.
 You may even programmatically generate the configuration if necessary.